MartinaRad/KDD99/README.md

 **2. Analyzing the dataset**

-A pie chart is ploted (pie.jpg) to show the percentage of normal connections and attacks.
+A pie chart is ploted (pie.jpeg) to show the percentage of normal connections and attacks.
-A matrix is ploted to show correlation between attributes (matrix.jpg).
+A matrix is ploted to show correlation between attributes (matrix.jpeg).

 **3. Random Forest**